LTLA/gesel-manuscript/paper.md

 On a more technical note, we perform the download via a proxy to provide the correct cross-origin resource sharing (CORS) headers;
 this is only necessary as GitHub does not provide public CORS access to all of its resources, and can be omitted for servers that are more appropriately configured.

-As `gesel` is a `npm` package, it can be easily incorporated into applications such as our demonstration site by following the standard `npm` installation process.
+Our demonstration site follows the standard `npm` installation process to access `gesel`'s functionality, and the same approach can be used by any other developer of web applications.
 Each application is free to decide how it wants to conduct the gene set search.
 The demonstration site uses almost all of `gesel`'s functionality, but this need not be the case - for example, some of our internal applications accept a user-supplied gene list but do not support free-text queries,